-iOS 10 is coming this fall with a ton of new features — features that need real-world testing before the software officially launches.
-As such, Apple is once again letting interested users check out iOS 10 and provide feedback before it goes into wide release.
+iOS 10.3.3 is coming down the road with a number of new features — features that need real-world testing before the software officially launches.
+As such, Apple is letting interested users check out iOS 10.3.3 and provide feedback before it goes into wide release.

 If you're one of those interested users, however, you will have to go through the public beta download and install process.
 While it's not complicated, it is different.
 So, we're going to walk you through it and give you a place to ask questions if you need extra help.